fdepasse/dreamland-festival/README.md

 ## <a name="featured-code"></a>Featured Code
 One of the most interesting and challenging feature I built on this project was the **reaction button** <img src="images/reaction.png"><img src="images/reaction2.png">.

-Users can click the button to **like or unlike a live artist** on the Home page.
+Users can click the button to **like or unlike a live artist** on the homepage.
 The idea being people can in real time react to the concert they are attending.

-On the **frontend** I created a separate component called `Reaction` which renders on the Home page.
+On the **frontend** I created a separate component called `Reaction` which renders on the homepage.
 The `Home` component passes the live artists' id as props to the `Reaction` component .
 The id is then used in the reaction component to update the dynamic path of our API end point.
 The API controller can then be called in a `useEffect` hook to get the artist data and store it in state `act`.

 ```
 // useEffect second argument is [act] to ensure the data is effect is run each time the act changes